Ollie Dewsbury: Career

 Dewsbury joined Bristol Rovers at pre-academy level aged seven.
 On 4 November 2023, Dewsbury made his senior debut as a late substitute in a 7–2 FA Cup First Round victory over Whitby Town, having previously impressed first-team interim manager Andy Mangan in an FA Youth Cup tie.
 At the age of 15 years and 255 days, he became the second youngest player to ever represent the club and the youngest to do so in the FA Cup.

 Following a promising pre-season, Dewsbury once again found himself involved in the first-team during the early stages of the 2024–25 season, making a second senior appearance as a late substitute in a 3–3 EFL Trophy draw with Tottenham Hotspur U21.
 In September 2024, Dewsbury, alongside teammate Jerry Lawrence, joined Southern League Division One South club Yate Town.
 On 1 October 2024, he scored a first senior goal with the second in a 2–0 away victory over Cinderford Town.
 On 14 November 2024, the loan was extended.
 He returned to Bristol Rovers in January 2025, before joining Taunton Town on loan for an initial month before being later extended.

 On 8 March 2025, having been recalled from his loan spell, Dewsbury made his league debut for Bristol Rovers as a late substitute in a 1–0 victory over Huddersfield Town.
 He was selected by Academy manager Byron Anthony as Bristol Rovers Trainee of the Year for the 2024–25 season.
 On 18 July 2025, he signed a first professional contract with Bristol Rovers.

+On 9 January 2026, Dewsbury joined National League South club Weston-super-Mare on loan for the remainder of the season.

+At the 2026 EFL Awards, Dewsbury was named League Two Apprentice of the Season for the 2025–26 season.

+In July 2026, Dewsbury trained with Everton on trial amid reported interest from other Premier League clubs Arsenal and Fulham.